cloudify-cosmo/docs.getcloudify.org/content/working_with/manager/using-secrets.md

 ![Create Secret]( /images/manager/create_secret_dialog.png )

-4. Press on the eye icon for viewing the secret's value.
+4. Press on the eye icon for viewing the secret value.
 5. To change the visibility level of the secret, click on the visibility icon in the key cell.
-7. To make the secret hidden-value or vice versa, change the hidden-value checkbox.
+7. To hide the secret value, select the Hidden checkbox.
-8. For updating the secret's value there is an edit icon in the right and next to it the delete icon.
+8. For updating the secret value there is an edit icon in the right and next to it the delete icon.

 ![View Secret]( /images/manager/secret_management.png )